r7kamura/yardspec/README.md

 # Yardspec

-Run YARD examples as RSepc examples.
+Use YARD examples as RSepc examples.

 ## Installation